12 Best Resorts in Abu Dhabi

 The grand, multiple-domed stone complex sits right on Abu Dhabi's Corniche, surrounded by palm tree gardens and rimmed by soft white-sand beach.

-This is the place you come to immerse yourself in glitz and glamor and enjoy the regal atmosphere amid opulent interiors festooned with marble, gold-leaf gilding, and mosaic tiles.
+This is the place you come to immerse yourself in glitz and glamour and enjoy the regal atmosphere amid opulent interiors festooned with marble, gold-leaf gilding, and mosaic tiles.

 Dining options here are, unsurprisingly, first class, with nine restaurants to choose from.
 Martabaan offers contemporary Indian cuisine created by renowned chef Hemant Oberoi.
 The Chinese menu at Hakkasan has made it one of Abu Dhabi's most lauded restaurants and, in the main atrium, Le Café serves up the city's most decadent afternoon tea.

-Rooms and suites, all with balconies either overlooking the gardens and skyscrapers beyond, or waterfront, blend European palace-style furnishings with accents of Arabic design for a fittingly regal atmosphere.
+Rooms and suites, all with balconies either overlooking the gardens and skyscrapers beyond, or waterfront, blend European palace-style furnishings with accents of Arabic design for a fittingly regal atmosphere and come with 24-hour butler service.

 Address: West Corniche, Abu Dhabi Island

-One of Abu Dhabi's longest-running resorts, the Intercontinental has kept up with newer five-star players with a complete renovation and upgrade of its waterfront and manicured tropical garden grounds.
+One of Abu Dhabi's longest-running resorts, the Intercontinental Abu Dhabi has kept up with newer five-star players with a complete renovation and upgrade of its waterfront and manicured tropical garden grounds.

 Six of the restaurants here are located on the marina, offering diners waterfront vistas.
 Cho Gau Marina Walk dishes up a fusion of Asian flavors and is one of Abu Dhabi's favorite casual dining destinations, while Byblos Sur Mer serves fine dining Lebanese classics with sea views from the terrace.

-The collection of rooms and suites are decked out in a contemporary business-travel style.
+The rooms and suites are decked out in a contemporary business-travel style.

 Address: King Abdullah bin Abdul Aziz Al Saud Street, Abu Dhabi Island